Lexxeous/technical_references/Docker/Docker Management.md

 **Docker** is a containerization platform that allows the creation and isolation of software applications.
 Rather than having to worry about a plethora of dependencies and compatible operating systems for an application, **Docker** allows you to separate the components of your application into managable pieces.
 Take a website, for example.
 For a simple website you may need to use things such as `NodeJS` with hosting as your web server, `MongoDB` or `SQL` for your database, `Redis` for your messaging system, and `Ansible` for application orchestration.
 All of these different components may require different lihraries, dependencies, operating systems, development/test/production environments, and hardware infastructure to run together properly.
 This can easily cause a complicated mess when trying to run all of these services as one large application.

 **Docker** however allows interoperability of these components as microservices.
 Each of these components will become its own container, complete with its own set of internal dependencies, not dependent on one another or the underlying OS, but rather sharing an OS kernel.
 This means that any Linux container can run with any Linux Docker installation, Windows with Windows, & MacOS with MacOS.
 Furthermore, it is possible to run a Linux container on a Windows OS, for example, but under the hood, Docker creates a Linux kernel VM that runs in coordination with the Windows OS and hardware.
+A container is not meant to host an internal OS, the container only lives as long as the process inside of it is alive.

 ## Containerization vs. Virtualization: